mdvsh/LearningJava/README.md

 # LearningJava
-Here im learning java and below are all my projects
+Started learning programming in Java for the AP Computer Science A;

+Reference and guide is the Herbert Schidner's Book Java: A beginner's guide

+I'm doing all the exercises in order...